emmanuelonah/react-multiselector/README.md

 files (for the dependencies of your MDX files).

 Your source files could be local, in a remote github repo, in a CMS, or wherever else and it doesn't matter.
-All `mdx-bundler` cares about is that you pass it all the files and source code necessary and it will take care of bundling everything for you.
+All `react-multis` cares about is that you pass it all the files and source code necessary and it will take care of bundling everything for you.